ellie/notes/content/notes/postgres on zfs.md

 tags:
   - postgresql
   - zfs
-title: Running bare metal PostgeSQL on ZFS
+title: Running bare metal PostgreSQL on ZFS
 ---

 I'm setting up new postgres servers for [[atuin | Atuin]]!
 We're going with a hot replica this time, and making things _much_ more reliable.
 Atuin has had no outages or database issues in a couple of years, but I don't want to push my luck.